git-datadoctor/Bug-Bounty-Checklist/README.md

-Here's a **Bug Bounty Checklist** to help you stay organized while hunting for vulnerabilities, especially for the **Certinia Bug Bounty Program** or other targets.
+Here's a **Bug Bounty Checklist** to help you stay organized while hunting for vulnerabilities, especially for the **Bug Bounty Program** or other targets.

 ---